-What moves the sailing stones of Death Valley? | EarthSky.org
+What moves the sailing stones of Death Valley?

 The two cousins launched their investigation of sailing stones in 2011.
 That’s when they founded what they called the Slithering Stones Research Initiative.
 They established a weather station near Racetrack Playa and added 15 of their own stones to the playa.
 The added stones had GPS tracking units attached.

 Then, they watched.
 On December 4 and December 20, 2013, their setup – which used time-lapse photography – caught on camera rocks that were sliding across the playa at up to 15 feet (3-5 meters) per minute.
-They saw many other instances of sailing stones as well, becoming the first people in the world to see the stones in motion.
+They saw many other instances of sailing stones as well, becoming the first people in recorded history to see the stones in motion.

 In the statement, Richard Norris said,

 Science sometimes has an element of luck.
-We expected to wait five or ten years without anything moving, but only two years into the project, we just happened to be there at the right time to see it happen in person.
+We expected to wait five or 10 years without anything moving, but only two years into the project, we just happened to be there at the right time to see it happen in person.

 They described what they saw in their PLOS ONE paper: